RaitaroH/Import-All-Deepdark/README.md

 # Import-All-Deepdark
 Install my deepdark themes all at once from github.
 May the dark be kinder on thine eyes.

 [The code](https://raw.githubusercontent.com/RaitaroH/Import-All-Deepdark/master/ImportDeepDark.css) on github.
-Simply create a new style with that code and nothing else.
+Simply create a new style with that code and nothing else. userstyles.org doesn't allow code imports, thus I can only host this code here.

 ### Advantages
 > Easily install all my themes.